 Other Types Of Symbols

 Still other symbols of friendship are written or illustrated representations.
 These can be versatile ways of expressing a strong commitment to or love for a friend.

 The Infinity Symbol

-Some of the most popular language-based symbols of friendship come from logographic languages, where the characters stand for an entire word or idea (as opposed to alphabetic writing symbols like English, where letters stand for a single sound).
-The Chinese and Japanese characters for friendship called the Yŏuyíand Yūjō, respectively, are commonly used symbols of friendship for tattoos, or written communication like cards or artwork.
+Some of the most popular symbols of friendship come from logographic languages, in which individual characters stand for an entire word or idea (as opposed to alphabetic writing symbols like English, where letters stand for a single sound).
+Chinese characters for friendship, for example, are sometimes used as symbols of the bond between friends.

 There are a variety of factors that can hold a person back from forming the strong friendships they desire and deserve.
 Someone with social anxiety, for example, may feel so uncomfortable or even panicked when faced with opportunities for social interaction that they may not be able to form these types of bonds until they can receive support and treatment for this mental health condition.
 A person experiencing depression may find it difficult to socialize in general, which can include both making new friends and maintaining existing friendships.
 Still others may experience issues with self-confidence, trouble knowing themselves and what they’re looking for, or emotional blocks from hurtful friendships in the past—all of which can make it harder to find or form these close bonds.